 Do you have a question about your bins and what should go in them?
 Has your bin been missed or gone missing?
 Have you moved into a new property and need a bin?
 Check this page and The Kerbside Bin System for the answers you need.
 If you can’t find the answers to your questions here, go to Contact Us to find out who to call.

 I’ve just built a new house.
 How do I get my bins?

-You will need to buy your bins (unless you live on Kangaroo Island, in which case they are provided by the Council).
+You will need to buy your bins (unless you live on Kangaroo Island, in which case they are provided by the Council when a new dwelling is established).
 Contact your nearest Waste and Recycling Depot to arrange purchase.
 It is a good idea to paint your address on your new bin to minimise the risk of theft (use oil based house paint).

 My bin has gone missing!
 What should I do?

 You will need to purchase a replacement bin.
 Contact your nearest Waste and Recycling Depot to arrange purchase.
 It is a good idea to paint your address on your new bin to minimise the risk of theft (use oil based house paint).
 Bringing your bin in as soon as possible after collection also reduces the risk of theft and vandalism.

 My bin has been damaged.
 What should I do?

 It is your responsibility to care for your bins.
 If your bin has been damaged by you or vandalised, it is your responsibility to replace it.
 Contact your nearest Waste and Recycling Depot to arrange purchase.
 Bringing your bin in as soon as possible after collection also reduces the risk of theft and vandalism.
 If you think your bin has been damaged by the collection truck call the FRWA Phone 8555 7405.